-- Women are particularly vulnerable to poverty, partly as a result of the gender pay gap and caring responsibilities.
+- There is limited data on women and poverty, because income is measured at the household level.
+However, other research suggests women are vulnerable to poverty, partly as a result of the gender pay gap and caring responsibilities.

 - Life expectancy over time